Learn how to use Guided Reading with your students in grades 3–8.

 Sept.
 8 to Nov.
 1, 2020 (Fall Term I)

 The online Guided Reading course must be taken for 3 graduate credits.
 Take the course individually or as part of our 18-credit Graduate Certificate in Developing Literacy Expertise Through Responsive Classroom Teaching.

 - $2,050 ($650/credit + $20 registration fee + $30 technology fee + $50 copyright fee) + required texts

 - Use EEDUC 6045.80 to register for credit.

-We can deliver this 5-day course in your school district for a group of educators.
-Take the course for noncredit to get 35 professional development hours, or earn 3 graduate credits with an assignment and additional fee.
+We can deliver this 5-day training virtually or in-person for a group of educators within your district (as COVID-19 social distancing guidelines allow).
+Take the course for noncredit to for 35 professional development hours, or for 3 graduate credits.
+If you want to earn graduate credit, you'll need to complete an assignment and pay an extra fee.

 Cancellation Deadlines & Refund Policies

 You must cancel in writing two weeks before the course starts to get a refund, minus a $50 processing fee.
 Email email@example.com to cancel.
 If you are unable to attend, you may send a substitute at any time.
 Regardless of weather conditions, if the event is held but you cannot attend, you will be billed for the full amount.

 Here are some other professional learning opportunities you may be interested in.